csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free (but not obligated) to use personas.
    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

+The first type of user for our application is the hospital manager.
+Our plugin will integrate with an existing scheduling system, which is currently operated by managers who create the schedules and give them to the nurses.
+When our plugin is complete, the main features such as calculating distances between rooms will be used by the manager when they operate the scheduling system.

+The second type of user will be the interns who will be responsible for inputting the spatial and blueprint data into the plugin to build the virtual blueprint.
+They will be the ones who translate the real, physical layout of the hospital into a format that can be used by the backend of our plugin when pathfinding between rooms and calculating distance.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?